faucetsdn/faucet/docs/tutorials/acls.rst

 Matches are any packet field such as MAC/IP/transport source/destination fields.
 For a full list visit the
 `Ryu documentation <https://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#flow-match-structure>`_.
+If no matches are specified, the rule will match all packets.

-Actions are used to control what the packet does, for example normal L2 forwarding ('allow').
-Apply a 'meter' to rate limit traffic, and manipulation of the packet contents and output.
-Full list is available in the :ref:`configuration-meters` section of the documentation.
+Actions are used to control what the packet does, for example normal L2 forwarding ('allow'), apply a 'meter' to rate limit traffic, and manipulation of the packet contents and output destination.
+The full list is available in the :ref:`configuration-meters` section of the documentation.

 The example below has defined two ACLs 'block-ping' & 'allow-all' these can be used on any and multiple ports or VLANs (more on VLANs later) using the